-When you visit the website of any VPN service, you will most likely see that they boast 99.99% uptime and promise that you won’t face any connection drops.
+When you visit the website of any VPN service, you will most likely see that they boast a 99.99% uptime and promise that you won’t face any connection drops.
 Many VPN vendors stand true to their word, but there’s never a guarantee.
 Connection drops can occur for a variety of reasons.
-It can depend on the level of congestion on the server you are connected to, or if the VPN vendor only offers a few servers in specific geographic locations that are in high demand.
+It can depend on the level of congestion on the server you are connected to, or it can depend on if the VPN vendor only offers a few servers in specific geographic locations that are in high demand.

 Your best bet is to go with a VPN that has its own servers, and offers hundreds of servers all over the world.
-When the VPN doesn’t have to share servers with a third-party provider, there is a lower chance of bottlenecks, so the chances of connection drops go down as well.
+When the VPN doesn’t have to share servers with a third-party provider, there is a lower chance of bottlenecks, so the chances of connection drops go down.
 These VPNs are referred to as Tier-1 VPNs, and they provide you with the most stable connections.
 But again, there’s never a guarantee that a connection drop will not occur, which is where a VPN kill switch comes in handy.

 Reasons for VPN Disconnections

-1. Excessive traffic on the server you are using:
+1. Excessive traffic on the server you are using

 If the VPN does not have many servers, then the chances of this happening are high.
 If the VPN does not have its own servers but shares the servers, then the chances of connection loss go up as well.
 VPNs are also known to use bandwidth throttling to prevent connection drops when network congestion occurs.
 While that may prevent connection drops, it’s not a desirable method, because it limits bandwidth.

 2. Your firewall or router settings clash with the VPN’s settings

 This issue could cause your VPN’s connection to drop repeatedly.
 Firewall and router settings often collide with the VPN, causing the connection to drop regularly, so you should be sure to check your router’s settings when you install a new VPN.
 Asking your VPN provider or administrator for help can resolve this issue.